-Granny Smith Apples are the apples that take apple pies from good to great.
-They are a bit tart, so they tend to taste really great as the star of the apple pie.
+Granny Smith Apples are apples that take apple pies from good to great.
+They are a bit tart apple, so they tend to taste really great as the star of the apple pie.
 People tend to stay away from using Granny Smith apples as applesauce because it can come out a little too tart for many people’s taste buds.

-Gala Apples are actually quite popular and are good apples to eat fresh, or in pies as well.
-They have a sweet flavor that stands alone quite well and when added to pies gives it a sweet taste without being overly sweet.
+Gala Apples are quite popular and are good apples to eat fresh, or in pies as well.
+They have a sweet flavor that stands alone quite well and when added to pies gives mellow sweetness.

 What type of apple do you prefer to do all your cooking and baking with?